WillDinauer/Nuggets-Game/IMPLEMENTATION.md

 `map_copy()` yields an exact replica of the passed map, ready for alterations, with newly-allocated memory

-`map_calculateVisibility()` loops through every possible graph point on the passed map to decide whether the passed player should be able to see it given walls and corners
+`map_calculateVisibility()` loops through the border of the map to decide what points the player should be able to see from their current location

+`map_calcVisPath()` creates lines to the border of the map and changes the player's visibility string according to what should be seen

 `map_movePlayer()` updates player position in response to client input (nextPos) if valid